sailscastshq/docs.sailscasts.com/docs/git-vibe/philosophy.md

 # Philosophy

-Git Vibe is for solo developers and teams that want the speed of AI-assisted development without losing control of their Git workflow.
+Git Vibe keeps Git state explicit when humans and AI agents work across editors, terminals, and worktrees.

-Its purpose is straightforward: make development structured, predictable, and easy to resume whether you are running parallel lanes or staying in one checkout.
+Its purpose is to open one isolated lane per task and make that lane easy to inspect, reopen, and finish.

 ## `main` should remain releasable